zzfinancing/djangoapp/README.md

 This samples is a simple Django app that connects to a PostgreSQL database.
 Please refer to the corresponding tutorials to get started with this sample repo.

-When deployed to Azure App Service, the database connection information is specified via environment variables `ResourceConnector_DB_TargetServiceEndpoint`, `ResourceConnector_DB_Key`, `ResourceConnector_DB_Name`, and `ResourceConnector_DB_SubResourceName`.
+When deployed to Azure App Service, the database connection information is specified via environment variables `RESOURCECONNECTOR_NAME`, `RESOURCECONNECTOR_HOST`, `RESOURCECONNECTOR_USER`, and `RESOURCECONNECTOR_PASSWORD`.
 This app always uses the default PostgreSQL port.
 See the tutorials for more information.